Chapter 1: Chapter 1

 Authors Acknowledgement: Thank you to my Technical Guru XRaiderV1and my Beta Rhynimy.

-Harry stood and waved to where Hermione Granger stood further up the gently sloping wooded hill.
+Harry stood and waved to where Hermione Granger stood further up the gently sloping, lightly wooded hill.
 "Fine Mione just caught my foot.
 Any luck with the tomb?"

 Harry tried to hide his wince.
-Why couldn't Hermione have found the damn door before he scrambled up the bloody hill?
-A quick wave and she disappeared back in to the foliage.
-With another curse he began slipping and sliding back down the slick rocks and undergrowth.
+Why couldn't she have found the damn door before he scrambled halfway up the bloody hill?
+He gave her a quick wave and she disappeared back in to the foliage.
+With another mumbled curse, he began slipping and sliding back down the slick rocks and undergrowth.

 Still being here was an absolute joy compared to post-Voldemort wizarding Britain.
 Any dream he had of living a normal life was well and truly shattered in the aftermath.
-Within days he was being sought out by every wizarding media outlet in Europe.
+Within days, he was being sought out by every wizarding media outlet in Europe.
 Hell, he had bloody reporters stalking him in restrooms.
-He had pulled out of Auror training after a score of incidents with deranged fans or reporters forced the senior instructors to pull him off the normal trainee rotation.
-Hermione pulling him out of the chaos to help her with an archaeological expedition had been a blessing.
+He had been pulled out of his final days of Auror training after a score of incidents, with deranged fans or reporters.
+The senior instructors were all but forced to pull him off the normal trainee rotation.
+Hermione rescued him from the chaos, asking for his help with an archaeological expedition had been a blessing.

 Hermione was waving to him from a freshly dug mound of soil.
-He waved back and made his way over to where Hermione was standing alongside two other Gringotts curse breakers.
+He waved back, then made his way over to where Hermione was standing alongside two other Gringotts curse breakers.

 Harry had to smile at his friend.
 Hermione lived for this stuff.
 "So should we wait for Bill?"